BinaryMan32/argocd/services/media/README.md

 ### Common

-Some settings are common to all of lidarr, prowlarr, radarr, and sonarr.
+Some settings are common to prowlarr, radarr, and sonarr.

 Under `General`: